d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 our customized `__init__` method must invoke the parent class's init method: `super(MLP, self).__init__(**kwargs)` to save us from reimplementing boilerplate code applicable to most Blocks.
-Then, all that's left is to instantiate our two `Dense` layers, assigning them to `self.hidden` and `self.output`, respectively.
+Then, all that is left is to instantiate our two `Dense` layers, assigning them to `self.hidden` and `self.output`, respectively.
 Again note that when dealing with standard functionality like this, we do not have to worry about backpropagation,